-But as time goes on and enthusiasm starts to lag behind, it can be hard to keep your community active and engaged; the two things that are perhaps most important for building a successful community.
+But as time goes on and enthusiasm continues to lag, it can be especially difficult to motivate your community and keep it active and engaged; the two things that are perhaps most important for building a successful community.

 Start With an Autopsy

 We have to figure out what is causing the lag in the first place or we can’t hope to correct it.
 Dive into your analytics and your community platform for important clues to save the day.
 The following are just some of the things to review:

-- What are the topics that have elicited the best, most frequent responses?
+What are the topics that have elicited the best, most frequent responses?

-- What content garnered the most views?
+What content garnered the most views?

-- What is the content garnered the most shares?
+What is the content garnered the most shares?

-- Who are the members who contributed a lot in the past and left?
+Who are the members who contributed a lot in the past and left?

 Who are the members who are still contributing?

 There are two goals to this analysis.
-The first is to identify the content that did well with your audience in the past, the second is to identify members to connect with for an informal survey.
+The first is to identify the content that did well with your audience in the past, and the second is to identify members to connect with for an informal survey.

 Create a Personal Email Survey

 Once you’ve identified your key users, send them an email.
-Take off the mask, no costumes here.
+Take off the mask—no costumes here.
 Make it personal and reach out.
 Explain that you recognize that the community experience isn’t what it used to be or that it could be better.
 Thank them for all they’ve done for the community and make it clear that you value their contributions.

 Consider asking some of the following questions:

-- What do you like most about the community?
+What do you like most about the community?

-- What drives you to participate?
+What drives you to participate?

-- What kind of content would you like to see more of?
+What kind of content would you like to see more of?

-- What kind of content do you not like?
+What kind of content do you not like?

-- What are your reasons for leaving?
+What are your reasons for leaving?

-- What, if anything, would make you consider coming back (if they left)?
+What, if anything, would make you consider coming back (if they left)?

-- What would cause them to be more engaged?
+What would cause them to be more engaged?

 Create a Plan For Relaunch

-- Change your theme (a fresh coat of paint is always nice)
+Change your theme (a fresh coat of paint is always nice)

-- Reconfigure old categories and/or create new categories
+Reconfigure old categories and/or create new categories

-- Create new content/topics to engage your audience
+Create new content/topics to engage your audience

-- Prepare community only premium content that will drive excitement
+Prepare community only premium content that will drive excitement

-- Archiving old/out-dated content.
+Archiving old/outdated content.
 Sometimes those categories you created just don’t work.

 Don’t hide in the bushes waiting to surprise someone: put your plans out in the open!
 Tell your team, family friends, even your current members what you have in store and find out their thoughts.
 Elicit feedback from trusted sources including your key community members.
 Don’t get stuck in analysis paralysis, though.
-Make plans, set reasonable goals, and commit to a reasonable launch date/
+Make plans, set reasonable goals, and commit to a reasonable launch date.

 Getting the Launch Right

 Sit with a calendar and choose a date that works best for your company.
 For example, you’ll want to choose a day that isn’t conflicted by holidays, large events, or other happenings in your industry.

 You should probably choose a low traffic day, if possible.
 You also want it to be a day where you can ensure proper support from your team, and your own community.

 Once you have a date, you should start building excitement on your social channels and make it into a really big event.
 Be excited, your followers take their cues from you.
 Be prepared that some people will hate change no matter what you do.
 That’s just human nature.
 But always ask yourself: Is this in the best interest of the community?
 If the answer is yes, then stay committed to that belief and move forward.